 The ranking Democrat on the House elections committee, he was among Democrats in opposition to a 2020 bill sought by the Republican secretary of state; since signed into law, it allows Indiana to establish its own crosscheck system to identify and summarily purge the registrations of voters who are found to be on the rolls in other states.
 Also in 2020, he was the author of a bill, passed and signed into law, that for the first time allowed electronic filing of campaign finance reports by candidates for office in Indiana.
 “With the current paper system,” he said in a news release, “you run the risk of saving your PDF form incorrectly, illegible handwriting on paper copies and the lengthy waiting process that results from delivering your report in person or through the mail.”

 Though the district includes precincts that went Republican in the 2016 presidential elections, Democrats have held the House seat for more than 20 years.
-Moseley ran without opposition in either party in four of the past five elections, including 2020. – Kevin Morgan
+Moseley ran without opposition in either party in five of the past six elections, including 2020 and 2022. – Kevin Morgan